 How will the Annuity Account Value Grow?

 For index annuities, the value of your annuity can grow by the interest earned under the Declared Interest Option and the performance of an external index such as the Nasdaq or S&P 500.
-Under the Declared Interest Option, interest is credited at a declared rate that is set in advance.
+Under the Declared Interest Option, interest is credited at a declared rate set in advance.
 This declared rate is guaranteed for one contract year.
 The interest rate may change each subsequent contract year (Term Period).

 So, which annuity value determines how much money I have?